PrajwalNimje1997/Prediction-of-possibility-of-getting-placed-in-Campus-Drive/README.md

 2. Naive Bayes.
 3. Bernoullis Naive Bayes.
 4. SVM

+The EDA of dataset is performed which displayes the overall gist of data.

 Conclusion: It is found that the highest accuracy is obtained with Logistic Regression.
 The accuracy obtained is 81%.